 Are patients with Charcot-Marie-Tooth disease more at risk?

-Patients who are living with a chronic disease including neuromuscular conditions such as Charcot-Marie-Tooth disease (CMT) should take necessary precautions to protect themselves, as advised by the CDC.
+Patients with Charcot-Marie-Tooth disease (CMT), particularly those with respiratory issues, may be at a higher risk of serious complications from COVID-19.
+Therefore, CMT patients should take necessary precautions to protect themselves from contracting the virus.
 Individuals should seek prompt medical attention if they or anyone in their family show symptoms of COVID-19.

 Advice for family members and caregivers

-Family members and caregivers of people with chronic diseases should take appropriate precautions and take extra care to avoid bringing COVID-19 home.
+Family members and caregivers of people with CMT disease should take appropriate precautions and take extra care to avoid bringing COVID-19 home.
 They should constantly monitor patients and stock medicines and other necessary supplies that can last for several weeks.
-Storing extra non-perishable food can help minimize trips to the grocery store.

 What should sick individuals do?